 If you're looking for affordable rental options with ocean views, here are a few:

-- This spacious condo in Condado has ocean views, and access to an oceanfront pool
+- This 1-bedroom condo in Condado has unblocked ocean views, and access to a pool

 - This beachy studio sits ocean-front and has a balcony